Controllable nonreciprocal optical response and handedness-switching in magnetized spin orbit coupled graphene: results and discussions

 \subsection{Finite-frequency optical conductivity and physical analysis}

-To obtain the permittivity tensor with frequency dispersion, the components of the Green's function used in Eq.~(\ref{sig_ab}) needs to be derived.
+To obtain the permittivity tensor with frequency dispersion, the components of the Green's function used in Eq.~(\ref{sig_ab}) need to be derived.
 For concreteness, and to simplify the expressions, we set $\textbf{h}=(0,0,h_z)$ in what follows.
 Nonetheless, we have obtained expressions for generic cases with $\textbf{h}\neq 0$.
-Using the low-energy Hamiltonian (\ref{hamil}), the components of Green's function in the presence of an exchange field $h_z$, and SOC are expressed by,
+Using the low-energy Hamiltonian (\ref{hamil}), the components of the Green's function in the presence of an exchange field $h_z$, and SOC are expressed by,

 The other components of the Green's function can be inferred from symmetry arguments.
-Substituting the Green's function components into Eq.~(\ref{optcon}), we find the following expression for the $\sigma_{xx}(\omega)$ and $\sigma_{xy}(\omega)$ components of dynamical optical conductivity:
+Substituting the Green's function components into Eq.~(\ref{optcon}), we find the following expression for the dynamical $\sigma_{xx}(\omega)$ and $\sigma_{xy}(\omega)$ components of optical conductivity:

 where $\varepsilon_n^+ = \varepsilon_n + \omega$, and the definitions of ${\cal A}_{ij}$ are given in Appendix \ref{appx:GF}.
 Here the symbol $\pm$ refers to the $xx(xy)$ indices ($+(-)$), respectively.
 It is evident that owing to the complexities of these expressions, solutions can only be obtained numerically.